Now, let’s try some exercises to check your understanding of how to paraphrase.

 Now that you’ve identified both the key points and the problems with the paraphrase above, write your own paraphrase of the passage.

 In the next two exercises, you’ll have to identify the topic sentence and main points.
 Then, draft a paraphrase based on that information.
-UHV students can schedule an appointment with an Academic Center tutor who can discuss paraphrase with you.
+UHV students can schedule an appointment with an Student Success Center tutor who can discuss paraphrase with you.

 Sentence rhythm is a feature of all modes of language, not just speech.
 The peaks and valleys are there when we read silently, and they are there when we write, as we think of the words and phrases while moving our pen or punching the keyboard.
 Although philosophers may debate about whether it’s possible to think in the absence of language, we are certainly conscious of doing our own thinking in words.
 In fact, we often “write” mental lists; we hold silent conversations with ourselves; we scold ourselves; we rehearse what we plan to say to others and what we wish we had said but didn’t.
 And that interior language, the sentences and fragments of our inner voice, has all the peaks and valleys that our spoken language has. (p.
 25)

 --Kolin, M. (1999).
 Rhetorical grammar: Grammatical choices, rhetorical effects (3rd ed.).
 Boston: Allyn and Bacon.